ItzyBitzySpider/VulnGuard/README.md

 VulnGuard scans your Node.js projects for security vulnerabilities on-the-fly as you type code.
 The goal is to notify developers as they are introducing a security vulnerability in order to fix the issue at the point of introduction.

 Currently, VulnGuard supports 3 types of checks:
-- SemGrep (Not available on Windows systems)
+- Semgrep (Not available on Windows systems)
-- RegEx
+- Regex
 - Dependency Scanning

 ### Viewing